simplonco/php-send-mail-form/README.md

 * a text area `message`
 * a `send` submit button

-When you click on the submit button, it obviously send the mail!
+When you click on the `send` submit button, it obviously send the `message` by mail to the recipient set in the `email` input!
-To do that, you have to use a **PHP** Backend, check the official documentation, there is a function for that.
+To do that, you have to use a **PHP** Backend, check the official documentation, there is a `function` for that.

 ## Bonuses